-Battery or coil ignition system
+Battery or Coil ignition system.

-· Ignition switch.
+- Ignition switch.

-· Induction coil.
+- Induction coil.

-One terminal of the battery is ground to the frame of the engine, and other is connected through the ignition switch to one primary terminal of the ignition coil.
-The other primary terminal is connected to one end of the contact points to ground.
-The primary circuit of the ignition breaker is together and switch is closed.
+One terminal of the battery is grounded to the frame of the engine, and the other is connected through the ignition switch to one primary terminal of the ignition coil.
+The other primary terminal is connected to one end of the contact points to the ground.
+The primary circuit of the ignition breaker is together, and the switch is closed.
 The secondary terminal of the coil is connected to the central contact of the distributor and hence to the distributor rotor.

 The breaker points are held on contact by a spring except when forced apart by lobs of the cam.

 To start with, the ignition switch is made on and the engine is cranked and turned by hand when the contacts touch, the current flows from battery through the switch, primary winding of the induction coil to circuit breaker points and the circuit is completed through the ground.
 A condenser connected across the terminals of the contact breaker points prevent the sparking at these points.

 On account of its combined cheapness, convenience of maintenance, attention and general suitability, it has been adopted universally on automobiles.

-The magneto-ignition system is similar in principle to battery system except that the magnetic field in the core of the primary and secondary windings is produced by a rotating permanent magnet.
+The magneto-ignition system is similar in principle to the battery system except that the magnetic field in the core of the primary and secondary windings is produced by a rotating permanent magnet.
 As the magnet turns, the field is produced from a positive maximum to a negative maximum and back again.

-When the permanent magnet has turned for enough so that its contribution to the total field is strongly negative, the breaker points are opened and the magnetic field about the secondary winding suddenly goes from high positive value to a high negative value.
+When the permanent magnet has turned for enough so that its contribution to the total field is strongly negative, the breaker points are opened and the magnetic field about the secondary winding suddenly goes from a high positive value to a high negative value.
 This induces a high voltage in the secondary winding which is led to the proper spark plug by the distributor.